 When correct posture is taught, the piano, in comparison to several other instruments such as the violin and guitar, is a physically painless instrument to learn.
 You do not need to build up finger calluses, put strain on any part of your body or take an unnatural stance to play.

 By taking graded music exams, you strengthen your C.V.
-If you are looking to pursue this route, I recommend taking exams with ABRSM (Associated Board of the Royal Schools of Music).
-It is a recognised exam body by employers and universities, and ABRSM certificates count towards university UCAS points.
+If you are looking to pursue this route, I will prepare you for ABRSM exams.
+The Associated Board of the Royal Schools of Music is a recognised exam body by employers and universities, and ABRSM certificates count towards university UCAS points.

 Playing any instrument is an impressive skill to have!
 It is rewarding to be able to share music with others, inspire others and it brings people together.
 It will provide you with a space for expression and it allows you to discover pieces of music and genres you may otherwise never have known about.